SEMICeu/semic_pledges/UserGuide/Venv.md

     <img src="/UserGuide/Figures/venv4.png" width = 328 height = 230>
 </p>

-Finally, one will have the possibility to add dependencies (*requirements.txt*) to the virtual environment.
+Finally, you will have the possibility to add dependencies (*requirements.txt*) to the virtual environment.
 This action is not required.
 It will simply allow to install all the packages needed to run this project.
-Yet this can also be done afterwards using:
+Note that this can also be done afterwards using:
 ```
 pip install -r requirements.txt
 ```